What chores should you teach your kids this spring?

 Obviously, this one is for older children who can already handle hammers, screwdrivers, and other tools safely.
 Hammering nails, tightening screws, or even using power drills are some of the skills you can teach your kid during the spring.

 Yet another skill that all children must have.
 Ideally, children aged 13 and up must be able to wash their own clothes properly, and it’s a great lifestyle skill to have when they’re older and off to college.

-Several studies have found out that people who have done chores as kids are typically happier and more successful adults.
-Teach and get them to do household chores, and you’ll be doing them a huge favor.
+Several studies have found that people who did chores as kids are typically happier and more successful adults.
+Teach them and get them to do household chores, and you’ll be doing them a huge favor.